gethub7786/ecommerce/README.md

 Keystone and Seawide support optional FTP credentials.
 In each supplier menu you'll see a **Set FTP Credentials** tab where you enter only `FTP User` and `FTP Password`.
-The connection uses implicit FTPS on port `990` and the default host for each supplier, so no additional settings are required.
-You can also specify a default `Remote Folder` and `Remote File` used when downloading inventory from FTP.
+The connection uses implicit FTPS on port `990` and the default host for each supplier, so no other settings are required.
 Passive mode is enabled automatically for all FTP connections.
 Use **Test Connection** to verify the FTP access.
-For SOAP access provide
-`account_number` and `security_key` via **Set Credential**.
+For SOAP access provide `account_number` and `security_key` via **Set Credential**.
 Seawide works the same way but uses an `api_key`.
 All credentials are stored locally until you change them.

 When selecting **Fetch Inventory Update via FTP** for Keystone or Seawide, you